Reducing paper stockpiles

 Digital information should be managed digitally

 If information in digital formats is printed to paper, it loses valuable context, it is less easily accessed by those who need it, and it will incur ongoing costs for physical storage.
 Less obvious are the costs of printing, paper and file covers.
-Our advice on digital continuity provides guidance on managing digital information for as long as it is needed.

 Where possible, digital information should be kept and managed digitally in business systems with the necessary functionality.
 International Standard ISO 16175 - Principles and Functional Requirements for Records in Electronic Office Environments provides guidance on appropriate functionality.

 Most agencies still receive some business information as paper documents.
 However, there is no compelling reason for the majority of incoming paper documents to be retained in their original form.
 There are only a very limited range of circumstances where information needs to be retained on paper, usually due to specific legal or security constraints.
 If it is scanned, the digital information can be accessed easily by multiple users in different locations and the information can be incorporated into digital business processes.

 See our advice on scanning incoming paper for more information.

 The General Records Authority 31 source (including original) records after they have been copied, converted or migrated provides authorisation to dispose of source or original records that have been scanned, subject to some exclusions and conditions.

 One way for agencies to reduce their reliance on paper is to review business processes and information flows to determine where paper-based practices can be replaced by digital practices.

 Acquiring a new business system, or redeveloping an existing one, provides an opportunity to review business processes and improve efficiency and effectiveness, including reducing reliance on paper.
 International Standard ISO 16175 - Principles and Functional Requirements for Records in Electronic Office Environments provides guidance on specifications for new or upgraded systems.